 Most of the swelling goes down in a few days.
 Although you will see improvement within one to two weeks, it takes at least three to four months, and in some cases as long as six months, to see the treatment's full benefit.

 Like all surgery, tumescent liposuction carries both benefits and risks.
 Complications are rare and typically minor.
 The most common include skin irregularity, lumpiness, dimpling, loose skin, numbness, infections and scarring.
-If these do occur, in most cases they can be easily corrected.
+If these do occur, they can be easily corrected in most cases.